raphael-attie/punchbowl/docs/data/data_overview.rst

 Level 3 products are background-subtracted and are intended to be usable directly as coronal and solar-wind images.
 The basic product codes are similar to the Level 2 codes, but include long-term average products ("PAM", "PAN", "CAM", and "CAN") that fill in the entire circular
 FOV by averaging across 32 minutes of PUNCH data acquisition.
-In addition, two wind-flow products "VAM" and "VAN" describe derived solar-wind motion.
+In addition, a wind-flow product "VAM" describes derived solar-wind motion.

 Level Q: QuickPUNCH
 -------------------